johnabel/per2py/README.md

 <br><br>

-# Step-by-step details on bioluminescence processing
+## Step-by-step details for analysis of single-cell data
 1. **Import data.**
     Details on the data import are provided in the instructions section.
 <br><br>